ecoyield-io/docs/terminology/ecoyield-gitbook-terminology.md

 When the EcoYield treasury uses protocol fees to purchase $EYE tokens from the market, supporting token value and rewarding stakers.

-✨ Why This Matters: By making terms simple and transparent, EcoYield empowers both seasoned crypto investors and newcomers to understand how real-world yield is generated.
+By making terms simple and transparent, EcoYield empowers both seasoned crypto investors and newcomers to understand how real-world yield is generated.